 During a rescue, remember to always bring the boat upwind of a victim.
 A quick stop is easier executed this way, and there is less risk to the man overboard.

-Quick Turn – The Quick Turn is the traditional, simple response to a man overboard on a sailboat.
+Quick Turn – The Quick Turn is the traditional, simple response used in a man overboard procedure on a sailboat.
 If there are few hands on deck to assist with a rescue, this is the preferred reaction.
 The maneuver is executed as a figure eight and allows for the boat captain to keep the victim in sight during the entire process.

 - Change your course to a beam reach, and hold for approximately 15 seconds.